A Gamma Distribution Hypothesis for Prime $k$-tuples: The -tuple normalization

 \section{The $k$-tuple normalization}

-In this appendix we argue that $C_{(k)}(\mathsf{x})$ is asymptotically the prime $k$-tuple constant.
+In this appendix we argue that $C_{(k)}(x)$ is asymptotically the prime $k$-tuple constant.
 Since the argument is based on the gamma distribution hypothesis, it is very close to the standard probability argument.
 However, the details are a bit different since the counting occurs in the pair-wise coprime lattice.

 According to the probability model \cite{LA3} for the case $k=1$, there is a distinction between the positive integer lattice $\mathbb{Z}_+$ and the strictly positive natural numbers $\mathbb{N}_+$ that characterize the counting process associated with the trivial gamma distribution on $\R_+$.
-However, the trivial gamma distribution yields a Poisson process with unit integer density, and this allows for a meaningful identification.
+However, the trivial gamma distribution yields a Poisson process with unit integer density, and this allows for a meaningful identification between $\mathbb{Z}_+$ and $\mathbb{N}_+$.

-But in general the probability model is a counting process along a ray $\mathfrak{r}_{k}$ in the $k$-lattice, and there is no guarantee that the trivial gamma distribution along $\mathbf{r}_{k}$ leads to a unit integer density.
-Accordingly, in virtue of restricting to the pair-wise coprime $k$-lattice, the integer density may depend on $\mathcal{H}_k$ and $\mathsf{x}$; and it is necessary to renormalize the probability distribution along $\mathbf{r}_{k}$ if one wants to compare counting processes and maintain the natural identification of $\mathbb{N}_+$ and $\mathbb{Z}_+$.
+But in general the (constrained) probability model represents a prime-power counting process along a ray $\mathbf{R}_{k}$ in the pair-wise coprime $k$-lattice, and there is no guarantee that the trivial gamma distribution along $\mathbf{R}_{k}$ leads to a unit integer density.
+Accordingly, as a result of restricting to the pair-wise coprime $k$-lattice, it may be necessary to renormalize the probability distribution along $\mathbf{R}_{k}$ if one wants to compare counting processes and maintain the natural identification between $\mathbb{N}_+$ and $\mathbb{Z}_+$.

 In other words, comparing exact counting functions to average counting functions in the single prime case, we can interpret